Apple discontinues iPod, 20 years after it was released | Science & Tech Information

 iPods save 750 lives throughout hospital trials

-Apple urged to deal with children's addiction to iPhones
+Apple urged to tackle youngsters's dependancy to iPhones